digitalocean/doctl/CONTRIBUTING.md

 3. Unless it is critical, the issue is left for a period of time (sometimes many weeks), giving outside contributors a chance to address the issue.

-4. The issue is addressed in a pull request or commit.
+4. The issue is addressed in a pull request.
 The issue will be referenced in the commit message so that the code that fixes it is clearly linked.